Seagate/cortx-hare/rfc/5/README.md

 ## HAlink eXchange (hax)

-Mero process and Consul agent cannot communicate directly.
-They communicate over `hax` server — a bridge, one side of which accepts connections from Mero processes, the other side communicates with Consul agent over HTTP.
+Motr process and Consul agent cannot communicate directly.
+They communicate over `hax` server — a bridge, one side of which accepts connections from Motr processes, the other side communicates with Consul agent over HTTP.

 ![hax](hax.png)